 JaJiLu Designs came about a bit by accident.
 It all started when I was looking through a list of courses an e-marketer was offering and found one on designing and selling coffee mugs.

-What emerges from my process are light catchers and ornaments that demonstrate what the Japanese call Wabi Sabi – the beauty that is imperfect.
+The one thing that ties all my ornaments and catchers together is that they demonstrate what the Japanese call Wabi Sabi – the beauty that is imperfect.

 Coming Soon!
 My second store that is all about options.
 One – either have something printed for you by my supplier, or Two – download it and take care of the printing yourself.
 There will be some jewelry (nothing like what’s on JaLiLu Designs), and no mugs, clothing, or pillowcases . . . unless its a special order.

 That’s because Etsy says I can have multiple stores but can’t sell the same types of products in both of them.
 So, think of JaJiLu Designs as the light-hearted store, and JaJiLu Digital as the place to find art and categories like “Words to Swear By” and “Jewelry to Swear By”.

 Working towards having JaJiLu Digital open by the middle of September.

 Thank you for stopping by!
 Head on over to the store, and if you have any questions, you can contact me via the store.